Testing for Truth —

 The Official Definition of Jesus

-“The Chalcedonian formula [Jesus is fully God and fully man] makes genuine humanity impossible” (p.
+“The Chalcedonian formula [Jesus is truly God and truly man] makes a genuine humanity impossible” (p.
 46, emphasis added).

 “The conciliar definition says that Jesus is true man.
-But if there are two natures in Him [divine and human, i.e., he is fully God and fully man], it is clear which will dominate.
+But if there are two natures in him [God and human], it is clear which will dominate.
 And Jesus becomes immediately very different from us.
-He is omniscient, omnipotent, and omnipresent...This is far from ordinary human experience.
-Jesus is tempted but cannot sin because he is God.
+He is omniscient, omnipotent, omnipresent...This is far from ordinary human experience.
+Jesus is tempted, but cannot sin because he is God.
 What kind of temptation is this?
-It has little in common with the kind of struggles we are familiar with” (p.
+Can it be called temptation at all?
+It has little in common with the kinds of struggles we are familiar with” (p.
 46).

 Is This Jesus Really a Human Being?